adrien2p/nestjs-api-ai/README.md

 And then, the result is sent to the run method of the service `CinemaActionService` which manage the rest of the process.
 Including, saving data into firebase database.

+And when the process is done, a response is generate to be send to the `api.api`.

 ### What is include